|Nutrition Facts (per serving)|

 This egg roll recipe is crunchy, delicious and super-easy to make.
 The egg roll filling is made up of lots of crisp vegetables plus a little egg, making this recipe a great choice for vegetarian Thai food fans (vegan instructions are also included here).
 Get your friends or family to help with rolling them up—it's fun to do and will speed up the process.
 But even if you're making them solo, you'll find these egg rolls quick and simple to put together.
 Excellent as an appetizer or as part of a complete meal—just pair with a Thai salad or noodle dish.

 A note to vegans: It's fairly easy to find egg/dairy-free egg roll wrappers at Asian food markets.
 Look for them in the freezer section.

 - For the Stir-Fry Sauce:

-- fish sauce or vegetarian fish sauce (available at Vietnamese food stores), or substitute soy sauce
+- 2 tbsp. fish sauce or vegetarian fish sauce (available at Vietnamese food stores), or substitute soy sauce

 - 1 tablespoon soy sauce